KratiAnu/KratiAnu/README.md

 ### My interests🌱
 - Sketching and painting
-- Internet Surfing
+- Internet Surfing (Love to explore random things)
-- Watching Sports (Cricket Lover)
+- Watching Sports (Cricket & F1 Lover)
 - Coding

 <p>💬Ask me about anything would love to connect and help.</p>